Optimal solutions for the Rubik's Cube: Kociemba's algorithm

 Kociemba's two-phase algorithm is not designed to search for an optimal solution; its purpose is to quickly find a reasonably short suboptimal solution.
 A randomly scrambled cube would be typically solved in a fraction of a second in 20 moves or less, but without any guarantee that the solution found is optimal.
 While it is technically possible to search for an optimal solution using Kociemba's algorithm by reducing a two-phase solver to only a one-phase solver (only phase 1 would be used until the cube is completely solved, no phase 2 operation being done at all), more hardware utilization would be necessary in that case because a fast optimal solver requires significantly more computing resources than an equally fast suboptimal solver.

-As with Thistlethwaite's algorithm, he would search through the right coset space $G_1\setminus G_0$ to take the cube to group $G_1$.
+As with Thistlethwaite's algorithm, he would search through the right coset space $G_0\setminus G_1$ to take the cube to group $G_1$.
 Next he searched for the optimal solution for group $G_1$.
-The searches in $G_1\setminus G_0$ and $G_1$ were both done with a method equivalent to iterative deepening A* (IDA*).
-The search in $G_1\setminus G_0$ needs at most 12 moves and the search in $G_1$ at most 18 moves, as Michael Reid showed in 1995.
+The searches in $G_0\setminus G_1$ and $G_1$ were both done with a method equivalent to iterative deepening A* (IDA*).
+The search in $G_0\setminus G_1$ needs at most 12 moves and the search in $G_1$ at most 18 moves, as Michael Reid showed in 1995.
 By also generating suboptimal solutions that take the cube to group $G_1$ and looking for short solutions in $G_1$, much shorter overall solutions are usually obtained.

 In 1995 Michael Reid proved that, by using these two groups, every position can be solved in at most 29 face turns, or in 42 quarter turns.
 This result was improved by Silviu Radu in 2005 to 40 quarter turns.

 At first glance, this algorithm appears to be practically inefficient: if $G_0$ contains 18 possible moves (each move, its prime, and its 180-degree rotation), that leaves $18^{12}$ (over 1 quadrillion) cube states to be searched.
 Even with a heuristic-based computer algorithm like IDA*, which may narrow it down considerably, searching through that many states is likely not practical.
 To solve this problem, Kociemba devised a lookup table that provides an exact heuristic for $G_0$.
 When the exact number of moves needed to reach $G_1$ is available, the search for suboptimal solutions becomes virtually instantaneous (note that the search for optimal solutions takes much longer): one need only generate 18 cube states for each of the 12 moves and choose the one with the lowest heuristic each time.
 This allows the second heuristic, that for $G_1$, to be less precise and still allow for a solution to be computed in reasonable time on a modern computer.